qzyse2017/FreshTodo/README.md

 ## RoadMap
 All in Go.
+For specific roadmap, see [here](docs/RoadMap.md)

+Also going to implement a FP version.
+Make a goal here, should start the FP version before 1st, Nov.

 ## Goal
 Before 15th, Oct, 2018 -- a simple version I can add, delete and move easily in four quadrants divided by two axis of importance and urgency.